 Many military installations are old, which means many of the housing options on base are also...old.
 If not recently updated, you could end up living in a less-than-ideal home.
 What does that mean?
-Asbestos, mold, out-of-date finishes, dirty flooring, etc. Don't misunderstand me, any housing you would live in on base should be up to code; but you’ll likely forfeit desired amenities when you choose to live on base.
+Asbestos, mold, out-of-date finishes, dirty flooring, etc. While any military housing you live in should be up to code, you’ll likely forfeit desired amenities when you choose to live on base.

-When you live on base, and everything you need is within a small community around you, it becomes more challenging to be a part of the community outside of the base.
-It can feel isolating and, at times, suffocating.
+When you live on base and everything you need is within a small community around you, it becomes more challenging to be a part of the community outside of the base.
+It can feel isolating and even, at times, suffocating.
 So, if you live, work, get groceries, and receive healthcare on base, it might be a good idea to find a reason to leave — maybe for church, school, or shopping.